A photograph from behind a person receiving a mammogram, with a gloved hand on their back.

 1. There’s nothing unusual about dense breasts.

 Breasts are made up of glandular, connective, and fat tissue.
 Dense breasts simply have more glandular and connective tissue, and less fat tissue.
-All categories of breast density are completely normal.
+Otherwise, there's nothing abnormal about dense breasts; however, breast density is abnormal.

 4. Your doctor may recommend additional screening if you have dense breasts.